congweitao/congfs/README.md

 # ConGFS Parallel File System
-ConGFS (formerly FhGFS) is the leading parallel cluster file system, developed with a strong focus on performance and designed for very easy installation and management.
+ConGFS is the leading parallel cluster file system, developed with a strong focus on performance and designed for very easy installation and management.
 If I/O intensive workloads are your problem, ConGFS is the solution.